hsosa1966/powercli-Get-VCSAsettings-Simple/README.md

 # powercli-Get-VCSAsettings-Simple
-Initiate connection to VCSA appliance Connect-CISservice vcsa.fqdn
+Initiate connection to VCSA appliance by Connect-CISservice vcsa.fqdn